MyPureCloud/terraform-provider-genesyscloud/docs/resources/tf_export.md

 ### Optional

+- `advanced_filter_resources` (Block List, Max: 1) Advanced filtering handling.
+Allows filtering to be defined to explicitly include and/or exclude by type and/or name.
+See export guide for additional information. (see [below for nested schema](#nestedblock--advanced_filter_resources))
 - `compress` (Boolean) Compress exported results using zip format Defaults to `false`.
 - `directory` (String) Directory where the config and state files will be exported.
 Defaults to `./genesyscloud`.
 - `enable_dependency_resolution` (Boolean) Adds a "depends_on" attribute to genesyscloud_flow resources with a list of resources that are referenced inside the flow configuration .
 This also resolves and exports all the dependent resources for any given resource.
 Defaults to `false`.